AckerlyXu/heima/articles/virtual-machines/windows/ps-hybrid-cloud-test-env-lob.md

     $vm=Set-AzureRMVMOSDisk -VM $vm -Name LOB1-TestVNET-OSDisk -VhdUri $osDiskUri -CreateOption fromImage New-AzureRMVM -ResourceGroupName $rgName -Location $locName -VM $vm

-Next, use the Azure portal preview to connect to LOB1 with the credentials of the local administrator account of LOB1.
+Next, use the Azure Portal to connect to LOB1 with the credentials of the local administrator account of LOB1.

 Next, configure a Windows Firewall rule to allow traffic for basic connectivity testing.
 From an administrator-level Windows PowerShell command prompt on LOB1, run these commands.